moonwell-fi/moonwell-contracts-v2/MARKET_ADD.md

 ## 1. Setup

 Go to `mainnetMTokensExample.json` to see what an example mToken JSON configuration looks like.
-Then, copy and paste that structure into `mainnetMTokens.json`, replacing all of the values with the correct values for those markets.
+Then, copy and paste that structure into [`MTokens.json`](./test/proposals/mips/examples/mip-market-listing/MTokens.json) in the `test/proposals/mips/examples/mip-market-listing` folder, replacing all of the values with the correct values for those markets.
 Initial mint amount, collateral factor, should be set to the correct values and replaced with the actual values the market should have once deployed.
 ```
         "initialMintAmount": 1e12,
         "collateralFactor": 0.75e18,